Nervosys/Botnix/docs/languages-frameworks/python.section.md

     # dropping into the shell
     pythonPackages.venvShellHook

-    # Those are dependencies that we would like to use from nixpkgs, which will
+    # Those are dependencies that we would like to use from botpkgs, which will
     # add them to PYTHONPATH and thus make them accessible from within the venv.
     pythonPackages.numpy
     pythonPackages.requests